audeering/audb/docs/caching.rst

 There are four ways to change the default locations:

-1. By setting the argument ``cache_root`` during a function call, e.g:
+1. By setting the argument ``cache_root`` during a function call, e.g

 .. code-block:: python

     audb.load('emodb', ..., cache_root='/cache/root/audb')

-2. System-wide by setting the following system variables:
+2. System-wide by setting the following system variables

 .. code-block:: bash

     export AUDB_CACHE_ROOT=/new/local/cache/audb
     export AUDB_SHARED_CACHE_ROOT=/new/shared/cache/audb

-3. Program-wide by overwriting the default values in :class:`audb.config`:
+3. Program-wide by overwriting the default values in :class:`audb.config`

 .. jupyter-execute::